Remember all this is in the context of the .Net ecosystem.

-Developers sometimes want to "optimize" their code to re-use their connection objects.
-Given the context of this question, this is almost always a mistake.
+Developers sometimes want to optimize or simplify their code to re-use their database connection objects.
+Given the context of this question puts us in the .Net ecosystem, this is almost always a mistake.
+(Note: many other platforms handle this in similar ways, as well).

 ADO.Net has a feature called Connection Pooling.
 When you create and open a new connection object, what you're really doing is requesting a connection from a pool.
 When you close a connection, you return it to the pool.

-It's important to understand the objects we use directly in code: SqlConnection, MySqlConnection, OleDbConnectio, etc, are all just wrappers around a real underlying connection managed by ADO.Net, and the ADO.Net real connections are much "heavier" and more expensive from a performance standpoint.
-It's these underlying objects that have worries like authentication, network transit, encryption, and those things far outweigh the small amount of memory in the object you actually see in your own code.
+It's important to understand the objects we use directly in code — SqlConnection, MySqlConnection, OleDbConnection, etc — are merely wrappers around a real underlying connection managed by ADO.Net.
+The ADO.Net real connections are much "heavier" and more expensive from a performance standpoint.
+It's these underlying objects that have worries like authentication, network transit, encryption, etc, and those things far outweigh the small amount of memory in the object you actually see in your own code.

-When you try to re-use your connection object, you break the ability for ADO.Net to effectively manage the important underlying connections.
-You gain efficiency in the small thing at the expense of the much bigger thing.
+When you try to re-use your connection object, you gain efficiency in the small thing at the expense of the much bigger thing.
+It's a net loss, because you break the ability for the ADO.Net connection pool to effectively manage the important underlying connections.

-Re-using a connection across an application or http request can also force you to accidentally serialize something that might otherwise be able to run in parallel, and become a performance bottleneck.
+Re-using a connection across an application or http request can also force you to unintentionally serialize operations that might otherwise be able to run asynchronously, and become a performance bottleneck.
 I've seen this happen in real applications.

 In the case of the web page example here, where you at least only keep the small connection for the duration of a single http request/response, you could gain even more efficiency by evaluating what queries you run in your request pipeline, and try getting them down to as few separate requests to the database as possible (hint: you can submit more than one query in a single SQL string, and use DataReader.NextResult()